 - Ramah does not travel over the “Green Line” (i.e. into the area referred to as the “West Bank”) except in very specific areas determined safe by Israel’s security services, and even then only in consultation with the authorities.
 This applies to the Old City of Jerusalem as well.

 - All program participants are given a complete security/safety briefing immediately upon arrival, and reviewed periodically, so that each person knows how to behave responsibly throughout his or her stay.
 In addition, every participant is provided with a convenient card, listing the telephone numbers of all lodgings, the Ramah office, and cell phone numbers of Ramah personnel who can be contacted 24 hours a day, seven days a week.
 (Parents are provided with the same numbers.)

 Please feel free to be in touch with us with any questions or concerns.
-You may write directly to Moshe Gold, Director of the Ramah Israel Institute, or Meir Hoyzman, Director of Ramah Israel in Jerusalem.
+You may write directly to Betsalel Steinhart, Director of the Ramah Israel Institute, or Meir Hoyzman, Director of Ramah Israel in Jerusalem.